deepaucksharma/newrelic-performance-schema-optimization/docs/README.md

 1. **Start with Performance Insights** for simple, managed Performance Schema configuration
 2. **Add Parameter Group settings** for optimizing buffer sizes and specific flags
 3. **Use Lambda automation** only for specialized monitoring needs not covered by PI

+If you need to keep **both** PI and the Lambda active, start with the new [Coexistence Guide](04-pi-lambda-coexistence.md) for a decision matrix and implementation checklist.

 See our [Strategy Guide](01-strategy.md) for detailed recommendations.